 Cigarette smoking doubles a person's risk for stroke.

-Reduces the amount of oxygen that reaches the body's tissues
+Reduces the amount of oxygen that reaches the body's tissues.

-Damages blood vessels
+Damages blood vessels.

-In addition, smoking has been associated with depression and psychological distress.
+Smoking has also been linked with depression and stress.

 Irritation of the eyes, nose, and throat

 The symptoms of secondhand smoke may look like other medical conditions and problems.
 Always see your healthcare provider for a diagnosis.

 Smoking, along with high cholesterol, high blood pressure, physical inactivity, obesity, and diabetes, tops the list as a primary risk factor for heart disease.
 In fact, smoking is the single most preventable cause of early death in the U.S.

 According to the AHA, stopping smoking reduces the risk for heart disease, the risk for repeat heart attacks, and death by heart disease by half.
 Research also shows that quitting smoking is key in the management of many contributors to heart attack.
 These include atherosclerosis, blood clots and abnormal heart rhythms.

 To be successful, you should be mentally ready and relatively stress-free.
 Physically, you need to commit to exercising daily and getting plenty of sleep.
 A person trying to quit must overcome 2 obstacles: a physical addiction to nicotine and a habit.
 The National Cancer Institute offers these tips to help users quit using tobacco products: